even4void/aliquote/content/post/lost-found-2016.md

 +++

-Here are some draft notes, from 2016 and 2017, unfilled and lost forever.
+Here are some draft notes, written in 2016, unfilled but not lost forever.
 With slight edits to accomodate a proper archive blog post.

 ## Docker
 <small>(August 2016)</small>